hakav/hakav.github.io/index.md

 ## About

 I am a PhD student at Institut de Mathématiques de Jussieu–Paris Rive Gauche (IMJ-PRG), where I began my doctoral studies in January 2025 under the supervision of [Karim Adiprasito](https://webusers.imj-prg.fr/%7Ekarim.adiprasito/).
-I am broadly interested in the interplay between algebra, geometry and combinatorics, in particular through topics such as toric geometry and combinatorial Hodge theory.
+I am interested in the interplay between algebra, geometry and combinatorics, in particular through topics such as toric geometry and combinatorial Hodge theory.

 I am supported by the [Osk.
 Huttunen Foundation](https://oskhuttunen.fi/).
 For the 2025–2026 academic year, I will be a Fulbright scholar at the University of Michigan, funded by a [Fulbright-Technology Industries of Finland](https://www.fulbright.fi/grants-masters-studies/fulbright-technology-industries-finland-grants) grant.